National Weather Service United States Department of Commerce

 • Basic severe weather safety

-Need help with your Spotter Number or other local information such as a missing class schedule?
-If you need help finding your spotter number or a class schedule, contact your local Warning Coordination Meteorologist.
-He or she can help you get, find or replace your spotter information and let you know about upcoming classes.
+Need help with other local information such as a missing class schedule?
+If you need help with a class schedule, contact your local Warning Coordination Meteorologist.
+He or she can let you know about upcoming classes.
 Classes typically are held in an office's relatively slow season.
 Classes are NOT typically offered all year.
 Schedules vary from office to office.

 Looking for our online program?
 You also can also take our free online spotter program.
 Some offices also ask that you take a local class to learn about weather unique to your area.